chipsalliance/firrtl-spec/spec.md

 In order for a connection to be legal the following conditions must hold:

-1. The types of the left-hand and right-hand side expressions must be equivalent (see [@sec:type-equivalence]).
+1. The types of the left-hand and right-hand side subcomponents must be equivalent (see [@sec:type-equivalence]).

 2. The left-hand side must have sink or duplex flow (see [@sec:flow]).